 Eco-modulation

-Starting in 2025, ECOEMBES applies eco-modulation adjustments.
+ECOEMBES tariffs have been modulated by format and recyclability for years — this predates 2025.
 Packaging that is easier to recycle pays a lower effective rate, while packaging that is difficult or impossible to recycle pays a premium.
 Mono-material packaging gets favorable treatment.
 Multi-material laminates — like a plastic pouch with an aluminium layer — cost more.

 A worked example